Basemism/stablehlo-onnx/README.md

+# StableHLO to ONNX Proof of Concept

-This is a PoC that translates a small subset of StableHLO IR (text form) into ONNX, then compiles to an ONNX model.
+This is a PoC that demonstrates a prototype translator that converts machine learning models expressed in the StableHLO dialect (MLIR) into the ONNX format.